Semirings

 \begin{lem} {(As in \cite[Lemma~4.12]{Row25})} Suppose $S\subseteq \widehat{A}$ is any subset disjoint from $\Cong,$ satisfying the property that for any congruences $\Phi_1, \Phi_2 \supseteq \Phi,$ if $S\cap\Phi_1, S \cap \Phi_2$ are nonempty then $S \cap (\Phi_1\ctw \Phi_{2})\ne \emptyset.$ Then there is a congruence $\Cong'\supseteq \Cong$ of $\mcA$ maximal with respect to being disjoint from~$ S$, and $\Cong'$ is prime. \end{lem}

-\begin{prop} Any semiprime congruence $\Cong$ of a semiring is the intersection of prime congruences.\end{prop} \begin{proof} Following Levitsky, define a set $S\subset\widehat{A},$ by the following inductive method:
+\begin{prop} Any semiprime congruence $\Cong$ of a semiring is the intersection of prime congruences.\end{prop} \begin{proof} Following Levitski, define a set $S\subset\widehat{A},$ by the following inductive method:

 For any $s_1 \in \widehat{A} \setminus \Cong,$ and given $s_i\in S$ take $\bfb \in \mcA$ and $s_{i+1}\in S$ such that $s_{i+1} \ctw \bfb \ctw s_{i+1} \notin \Cong.$ By Lemma~\ref{commpr}, we have some prime congruence disjoint $\Cong'$ from $S$.
-Hence the intersection of all such prime congruences misses all elements of $\widehat{A} \setminus \Cong, $ so is $\Cong.$ \end{proof}
+Hence the intersection of all such prime congruences misses all elements of~$\widehat{A} \setminus \Cong, $ so is $\Cong.$ \end{proof}

 However, even in the idempotent commutative case, it is tricky to describe the intersection of all prime congruences, cf.~\cite[Example~3.3]{JM}.
 Joo and Mincheva prove that the prime congruence spectrum of $\Rmax[\la_1,\dots,\la_n]$ is catenary of length~$n.$ This result is extended in \cite{Row25} to semiring pairs satisfying the property $\one + ke = ke$ for some $k > 0$.
-Although this property fails in classical algebra, it holds in the ``miscellaneous examples'' (i) of \S\ref{ex11}, supertropical pairs, all finite hyperpairs, and of course is preserved under extensions.
+Although this property fails for classical pairs, it holds in Example~\ref{ex11a} (i), (ii), and (iii), all finite hyperpairs, and of course is preserved under polynomials and functions.
 There is much room for further investigation. \begin{ques} How far can one describe the prime spectrum?
 Is there an intrinsic description of the intersection of all prime congruences?
 Is there a ``weak Nullstellensatz'' describing semiprime congruences? \end{ques}